Apple to buy all of TSMC's 3nm chips: report

 Apple will reportedly purchase all of the first-generation 3nm process chips Taiwan Semiconductor Manufacturing Company (TSMC) has to offer this year.

-According to DigiTimes (through MacRumors), Apple will use the chip to power its lineup of iPhones, Macs, and iPads.
+According to DigiTimes, Apple will use the chip to power its lineup of iPhones, Macs and iPads.

 While the news is positive for TSMC and will lead to growth, it’s not what the company expected.
 Delays at Intel have resulted in a lack of orders for the chip manufacturer, which could see the company lower its output for 2023.
 A “cutback in Apple’s orders,” MacRumors notes, could further play a role.